bitnami/bitnami-docker-kubeapps-chartsvc/README.md

+# DEPRECATION NOTICE

+Newer versions of [Kubeapps](https://github.com/bitnami/charts/tree/master/bitnami/kubeapps) don't require the kubeapps-chartsvc image.
+As a result, this image has been deprecated and will no longer be maintained nor updated.

 # What is Kubeapps ChartSvc?

 > Kubeapps ChartSvc is one of the main components of Kubeapps, a Web-based application deployment and management tool for Kubernetes clusters.